 The Golden Visa Spain allows you to include your family so they can get residency in Spain as well.
 Your spouse and children under the age of 18 are guaranteed residence permits.

-Moreover, some other family members might also be eligible to gain residency, such as your parents or children over the age of 18, if they’re entirely dependant on you.
+Some other family members might also be eligible to gain residency, such as your parents or children over the age of 18, if they’re entirely dependent on you.

 Having an alternative residence for your family is always a smart idea to secure your family life with a “Plan B.” It can always come in handy in the case of economic or political instability.